 It took me many years to understand that entrepreneurship is a mindset; that it is a long journey with many obstacles and disappointments as well as great moments.
-Few days ago I came across John Rampton’s (@johnrampton) post “50 Signs You Might Be an Entrepreneur”.
-It was such a great post that made me laugh because it is so true; you may not find yourself in each and everyone of the “signs” but you may get the notion of what it is.
+A few days ago I came across John Rampton’s (@johnrampton) post “50 Signs You Might Be an Entrepreneur”.
+It was such a great post that made me laugh because it is so true; you may not find yourself in each and every one of the “signs” but you may get the notion of what it is.

 I asked John to share his post here and I appreciate his positive answer.

 here is John Rampton’s post:

 Entrepreneurs are a unique group of people.
 Not only do they think differently; they act differently.
 They draw on personality traits, habits, and mind-sets to come up with ideas that straddle the line between insanity and genius.
 But just because you’re an original thinker and came up with an idea to replace gasoline in cars doesn’t mean you’re cut out to be an entrepreneur.

 If you ever wondered if you were an entrepreneur, check out the following list.
 You may not have all these traits or skills, yet if you have some, this is a pretty good indicator that you have what it takes.